habedi/PracticalMachineLearning/README.md

 * [Catalyst](https://catalyst-team.github.io/catalyst/): Catalyst is a tool for making Deep Learning experiments on PyTorch reproducible
 * [TensorFlowJS](https://www.tensorflow.org/js): TensorFlowJS is a JavaScript library to use TensorFlow models in web applications in the browser
 * [Kst](https://kst-plot.kde.org/): Kst is a handy data visualization tool from the KDE project
-* [AMIDST](http://www.amidsttoolbox.com/): AMIDST is a Java software toolbox for probabilistic modeling of data
+* [AMIDST](http://www.amidsttoolbox.com/): AMIDST is a Java software toolbox for probabilistic modelling of data
 * [LIBFFM](https://www.csie.ntu.edu.tw/~cjlin/libffm/): "LIBFFM is an open-source tool for field-aware factorization machines (FFM)"; people won a few real-world data science challenges in Kaggle
-* [jLDADMM](https://github.com/datquocnguyen/jLDADMM): A Java package for LDA and DMM topic modeling
+* [jLDADMM](https://github.com/datquocnguyen/jLDADMM): A Java package for LDA and DMM topic modelling
-* [Stan](https://mc-stan.org/): "Stan is a state-of-the-art platform for statistical modeling and high-performance statistical computation." - Stan's website
+* [Stan](https://mc-stan.org/): "Stan is a state-of-the-art platform for statistical modelling and high-performance statistical computation." - Stan's website
 * [DEAP](https://github.com/deap/deap): Distributed Evolutionary Algorithms in Python
 * [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/index.html)
 * [SimMetrics](https://github.com/Simmetrics/simmetrics)